Certification as an Accredited Recreation Professional (ARPro) can be attained through NZRA.

 - Providing evidence of ongoing professional development and commitment to the sector

-$115 (GST incl.) for initial ARPro accreditation and $57.50 (GST incl.) every three years for validation of continuing education and contribution to the sector.
+$200 plus GST for initial ARPro accreditation and $100 plus GST every three years for validation of continuing education and contribution to the industry.

-Applicants provide proof of education and experience when submitting their application.
-Then a written document is submitted and a presentation is organised.
+Initial Application for ARPro: Applicants provide proof of education and experience when submitting their application.
+Then a written document is submitted and a presentation is organised, in whichever order works for you.
 These are assessed by Accreditation Board Members or a designee of the group.
-A written an oral submission can be on the same topic, but this is not required.
-A variety of written styles are accepted.
+The written and oral submission can be on the same topic, but this is not required.
+A variety of written/presentation styles are accepted.

 Here are some examples: